hannutt/traffichelp/README.md

 FIND INFORMATION ABOUT SEA SHIPS

 This feature returns the names of ships wrapped in Bootstrap 5 button elements.
-By clicking on the button element, the user can see additional information about the ship, such as the width and length of the ship, whether the ship is sailing or in port, etc.
+By clicking on the button element, the user can see additional information about the ship, such as the width and length of the ship, whether the ship is sailing or in port, etc. The application automatically passes the ship's coordinates to the Google Maps API, which creates a map view based on the given coordinates.

 Example image of the response when a user clicks on a button with the text Tenacious